xiw013/xiw013.github.io/README.md

 - (Spring 2021 - present) Provost Honors

 ### Projects
-Mini Project on analyzing sentiments among all comments within a youtube video related to gun controls
+Mini Project on analyzing sentiments among all comments within a youtube video related to gun controls: [Sentiment Analysis on Gun Control Video on youtube]().

 Collaborating with 4 other UCSD students completed the first project in Data Science: [Exploring the traffic patterns expercially car collisions' patterns in San Diego area]().
-We hope that this project be used to create safer and more efficient communities for everyone, and there are detailed descriptions within the project.
+We hope that this project be used to create safer and more efficient communities for everyone.

 ---